Emily Coonan

 Emily Coonan (25 March 1885 – 23 June 1971) was a Canadian impressionist and post-impressionist painter, born in the Pointe-Saint-Charles area of Montreal.
 As a member of the Beaver Hall Group, Coonan mostly did figure paintings.
-Influenced by William Brymner and James Wilson Morrice in early years and later on by work done in Europe, Coonan’s work has features that are related both to impressionism and modernism.
+Influenced by William Brymner and James Wilson Morrice in early years and later on by work done in Europe, Coonan's work has features that are related both to impressionism and modernism.

 Early life

 The daughter of William Coonan, a machinist for the Grand Trunk Railway, and Mary Anne Fullerton, she was born in the Pointe-Saint-Charles neighbourhood of Montreal and was educated at the nearby St. Ann's Academy for Girls.
 Emily was encouraged to study art early on when she was enrolled in art classes at the Conseil des Arts & Manufactures around 1898, with the instructors Edmond Dyonnet, Joseph Charles Franchere, Joseph Saint-Charles, and Charles Gill.
-She then studied at the Art Association of Montreal with William Brymner between 1901-1905.
+She then studied at the Art Association of Montreal with William Brymner between 1901 and 1905.
 Brymner was the primary instructor for the members of the Beaver Hall Group, in which Coonan took part, and he was especially open to her exploration into the styles of impressionism and post-expressionism, while also supporting her development of a more modernist style.